Harry and Meghan Hit Back at Claims They Are Stoking Royal Race Feud

 The claims, similar to those made yesterday in The Daily Beast, dominated the front pages of major British newspapers Thursday.
 They were based on a new chapter of the book Finding Freedom, excerpts of which were published by People magazine in the U.S. this week.

-In a sign that the relationship between Omid Scobie and the Sussex establishment might be fraying, a memo from the newspaper’s legal team that has been circulated to staff at the paper and was passed to The Daily Beast says: “The claims appear to be based on an excerpt from an epilogue to an unauthorised biography, Finding Freedom.
-The solicitors claim that the authors of this unauthorised book, who do not speak for The Duke and Duchess, have written about their take on matters relating to the current relationship between The Duke and Duchess and HM The Queen.”
+In a sign that the relationship between Omid Scobie and the Sussex establishment might be fraying, a British newspaper source told The Daily Beast that journalists have been told they need to tread carefully when writing about the duke and duchess.
+“It seems to be an increasing trigger point for the Sussexes,” the source said.
+“The claims that have been published were sourced from a new chapter in the unauthorised biography, Finding Freedom.
+The attorneys for Harry and Meghan claim the authors do not speak for them and that the writers have ‘written about their take on matters.’”

 Question marks have been raised about how the authors would have had access to a stunning level of detail in the book without Harry and Meghan, at the very least, authorizing their friends to talk.